Singletrack Sidewalks (STS)

 Maynard

-Maynard over 5 years ago
+Maynard about 6 years ago

-mountainmarit over 5 years ago
+mountainmarit about 6 years ago

 Jerry: Have you taken your kids (or better have them ride) over to South Table Mountain?
 There is a road up to the top if you want to drive them up but that road up is no steeper than the proposed Kinney Run trail.
 S Table is very close to the homes of kids living near Kinney Run and a short pedal from Taco Bell.
 The trails up there offer a great variety of the dirt experience, from flat double track to technical singletrack, although the latter, it's said are "too easy" for Apex riders.